ghidora77/GEE_Labs_Website/docs/Lab_04.md

              'prediction');
 ```

-Carefully inspect this result by using the inspector on the prediction layer and comparing it to the satellite imagery basemap.
+Carefully inspect this result by using the inspector on the prediction layer and comparing it to the imagery basemap.
 Is it satisfactory?

 ![Linear Regression](im/im_04_06.png)